How do I book you?

 What in the world is poi?

 Poi (rhymes with joy) refer to balls that are attached to ropes or chains and spun around.
 They were invented by the Maori tribe of New Zealand.
 I spin poi with wicks made of a blend of fiberglass, Kevlar and other materials.
-To set them on fire, I use either Coleman white gas and/or lamp oil.
+To set them on fire, I use either Coleman white gas and/or Ultra Pure lamp oil.
 One can also make poi out of glow sticks, tennis balls, or whatever else their heart desires.
 Go to www.homeofpoi.com for more info.
-I also use a fire hula hoop, club (torch) poi, a fire katana and many other fire tools.
+I also use a fire hula hoop, fire torch poi, and a fire whip.

 Are you insured?